J9rem/yeswiki-extension-stats/README.md

 In page `GererMisesAJour` on your YesWiki website, search extension `stats` and install it.

+### Usage

+Usage help is described in `http://example.com/?doc/#tools/stats/en/README.md` (replacing `http://example.com/?` by the `baseUrl` of your wiki).
+The same file can be found also here : https://github.com/J9rem/yeswiki-extension-stats/blob/master/docs/en/README.md

 ### Warranty

 Like written in the licence file, there is no warranty on usage of this software.
 Refer to licence file for details.